metwork-framework/mfextaddon_scientific/doc/mfextaddon_scientific_intro.md

 ## What is MFEXT Scientific Addon?

-This module provide additional sets of tools and libraries of the :doc:`MetWork MFEXT <mfext:index>` module, for scientific developpement.
+This module provides additional sets of tools and libraries of the :doc:`MetWork MFEXT <mfext:index>` module, for scientific development.

 It doesn't contain any services, it is just a bunch of files and directories.